 Headings and subheadings must stand out to adapt to online scan behavior.
 Give them relevant h1, h2 tags.
 Use short paragraphs and sentences, and a font style and size that’s easy to read.

-Bullet points in the text also come handy when it comes to giving a quick overview to readers about the important points.
+Bullet points in the text also come in handy when it comes to giving a quick overview to readers about the important points.
 Sometimes knowing what to emphasize can make a big difference.

 Royal Discounts, a leading eCommerce company, increased the font size of their sale price on their product page only to see their conversions improve by 36.54%.

 Their control looked like as shown below with the sale price mentioned as standard text which was not standing out from the rest of the content:

-Their variation, as shown below, had the price emphasized in the bold font that resulted in a massive rise in CTR as well as in revenue:
+Their variation, as shown below, had the price emphasized in the bold font that resulted in a massive rise in click-through-rate as well as in revenue:

 9. Encapsulate what’s important

 The foundation of good visual hierarchy is based on prioritizing your website goals that are aligned with your business goals.
 Call-to-action buttons, lead-generation forms, or even some important points listed in a box can all work really well for your conversions.